mallabee/queue/readme.md

 ### Using the queue and processing work via the Worker

-Advise the demo app that is located under `tests/example` to understand how you can pull jobs from the queue and process them.
+Advise the demo app that is located under `example` folder to understand how you can pull jobs from the queue and process them.

+There are multiple folders in there - we suggest to start with `ExampleEasy` to get an understanding, this example interacts with `beanstalkd` for the queue management.

 ### Traits and their usage